adobecom/milo/libs/features/mas/commerce/checkout-link.md

 ## Introduction {#introduction}

 This custom element renders a checkout link supporting most of the features documented at https://wiki.corp.adobe.com/pages/viewpage.action?spaceKey=businessservices&title=UCv3+Link+Creation+Guide.<br>
-Sometimes a checkout-link can be also referred as checkout-link as it can be used as an inline link resolving at runtime.<br>
+Sometimes a checkout-link can be also referred as placeholder, as it can be used as an inline link resolving at runtime.<br>
-The term checkout-link will be deprecated and it is recommended to refer as **checkout-link custom element** going forward.
+The term placeholder will be deprecated and it is recommended to refer as **checkout-link custom element** going forward.

 Behind the scene, it uses https://git.corp.adobe.com/PandoraUI/commerce-core to generate the checkout url.